Callaway Cars: C12 (Callaway C12 and IVM C12)

-With the unveiling of the completely redesigned coach built fifth-generation Corvette, Callaway went back to the drawing board as well.
+With the unveiling of the completely redesigned coach-built fifth-generation Corvette, Callaway went back to the drawing board as well.
 Produced from 1997 to 2001, Reeves Callaway sought to compete in the GT2 Class at the famous Le Mans race.
 The race car's crowning achievement was a pole position in the 2001 race.
 On the street, Callaway's C12 was a complete reworking of its C5 Corvette brother with only the roof and greenhouse left untouched.
-In total, 20 cars were produced with exposed headlights, two taillights as opposed to the traditional four, complete leather-covered interiors dyed to the owner's specifications.
-The street legal sports car model was also built in Bad Friedrichshall, Germany, by IVM Automotive as the IVM C12.
+In total, 20 cars were produced with exposed headlights, two taillights as opposed to the traditional four, and complete leather-covered interiors dyed to the owner's specifications.
+The street-legal sports car model was also built in Bad Friedrichshall, Germany, by IVM Automotive as the IVM C12.

 C13 (Holden Special Vehicles GTS Coupe)

 Holden Special Vehicles (HSV) produced the HSV GTS 300 from 1999 to 2002.
 The GTS 300, named so because its engine's output was 300 kW, was available in both HSV Coupe and HSV GTS bases.
 It was powered by a 5.7-litre Callaway-tuned C4B engine, based on the LS1 V8.
 At the time it was the most powerful Australian-made production car.

-Only 300 were produced by HSV, from 1999 to 2002 in Melbourne, Australia.
+Only 300 were produced by HSV, from 1999 to 2002, in Melbourne, Australia.
 There were 200 four-door GTS sedans and 100 Coupe GTS.

-Callaway received production-line 5.7L engines from GM's engine plant and replaced the original equipment cylinder heads, camshaft and valvetrain components with Callaway-designed parts, then shipped the engines back to Michigan where they were exported to Australia as Chevrolet RPO C4B engines.
-They were conservatively tuned and badged as 300 kW with a T56 six-speed manual transmission and four-piston caliper disc brakes all-round; they were the flagship of Holden Special Vehicles.
+Callaway received production-line 5.7 L engines from GM's engine plant and replaced the original equipment cylinder heads, camshaft and valvetrain components with Callaway-designed parts, then shipped the engines back to Michigan where they were exported to Australia as Chevrolet RPO C4B engines.
+They were conservatively tuned and badged as 300 kW with a T56 six-speed manual transmission and four-piston caliper disc brakes all around; they were the flagship of Holden Special Vehicles.